Post Summary: The perfect 7-Day Croatia Itinerary, including where to stay and what to do in each place.

 - Zagreb Cathedral

-- The quirky Museum of Broken Relationships that displays objects and stories of failed relationships.
+- The quirky Museum of Broken Relationships displays objects and stories of failed relationships.

-We chose to stay right in the heart of Zabreb so we could walk around rather than use our car or a taxi service.
-We stayed at this Airbnb located five minutes away from the center of town.
-We loved it and the host even picked us up from the airport for a small fee.
+We chose to stay right in the heart of downtown Zabreb, so we could walk around rather than use our car or a taxi service.
+Check out these cute VRBOs in Zagreb.

-If you’re wanting a more standard hotel experience, the Best Western Premier Hotel Astoria has great reviews, is located close to the city center, and has nice perks like free breakfast and free parking.
-Read TripAdvisor reviews and check out current rates here.
+If you want a more standard hotel experience, the Best Western Premier Hotel Astoria has great reviews, is located close to the city center, and has nice perks like free breakfast and free parking.

 Other hotels worth checking out in Zagreb include: